Skip to main content

 This exposes your_function_name as a function, with whatever arguments you defined it, so that on the command line you can invoke:

-buck2 bxl //myscript.bxl:your_function_name -- --bool_arg true --list_type 1 --list_type 2 --target //foo:bar`
+buck2 bxl //myscript.bxl:your_function_name -- --bool_arg true --list-type 1 --list-type 2 --target //foo:bar`

 You can also add helpdocs to the cli args and get them to show up in cli via --help: